Home

 Writing for Dutch Characters

-I would avoid names with Dutch sounds that are difficult to pronounce for your actors.
-Your characters don't look credible if they can't say their own name in the Dutch way.
+For a play or movie, avoid names with Dutch sounds that are difficult to pronounce for your actors.
+Your Dutch people don't look ('sound') credible if they can't say their own name in the Dutch way.
+Dutch Sounds not found in English

 Dutch word order is not always the same as in English, and prepositions that look the same in English and Dutch may be used in different places, and verbs and expressions often have different propositions.